jasonaaronwilson/c-armyknife-lib/README.md

-though as a user you don't have to care about this: the result of "make" is a "single header file library" which is one of the few sane ways to distribute C software right now unless your library is a standard part of commo linux distributions.
+though as a user you don't have to care about this: the result of "make" is a "single header file library" which is one of the few sane ways to distribute C software right now unless your library is a standard part of common linux distributions.